-The Indianapolis Colts announced Thursday that they have signed former Cleveland Browns middle linebacker D'Qwell Jackson.
+The Indianapolis Colts announced Thursday that they have signed former Browns middle linebacker D'Qwell Jackson.

 It did not take long for someone to sign the veteran linebacker.
-The signing comes just one week after he was released by the Browns on Feb.
+The signing comes just one week after being released by the Browns on Feb.
 26.

 USA Today reports that Jackson visited with the Tennessee Titans, Miami Dolphins and Denver Broncos before coming to the decision to sign with the Colts.

 Jackson was a very reliable player for the Browns.
-In his eight years in the NFL, all with the Browns, he played in 96 games and started all 16 games for the Browns the past three seasons, USA Today noted.
+In his eight years in the NFL, all with the Browns, he played in 96 games and started all 16 games for the Browns the past three seasons, according to USA Today.